huantianad/SimpleDownload/README.md

+# I'm super indecisive so I've moved this project back to [rd-downloader](https://github.com/huantianad/rd-downloader), mostly because the name makes more sense.
+Please go there instead now.

 # SimpleDownload
 Simple Bulk Downloader for the RD Levels Site.
 Allows you to download all levels or all checked levels from the [custom levels site](https://auburnsummer.github.io/rdlevels/).